Cocteau Twins: Des punks célestes / Cocteau Twins: Celestial Punks

 - Camion Blanc

-It’s in the midst of post-punk bubbling—between Siouxsie & The Banshees screaming, Cure’s guitar riffs, Bauhaus’s throbbing bass and PIL’s madness—that a Scottish trio like no other, Cocteau Twins, appears.
-From the early 80s to the end of the next decade, they developed a unique sound, made of crystalline guitars, moods sometimes foggy and sometimes electric, and the incomparable voice of the beguiling Elizabeth Fraser, a soprano whose unintelligible singing drove the band’s fans crazy.
+It was in the ferment of post-punk bubbling—between Siouxsie & The Banshees screaming, Cure’s guitar riffs, Bauhaus’s throbbing bass and PIL’s madness—that Cocteau Twins—a Scottish trio like no other—first appeared.
+From the early 80s to the end of the next decade, they developed a unique sound of crystalline guitars, moods sometimes foggy and sometimes electric, and the incomparable voice of the beguiling Elizabeth Fraser, a soprano whose unintelligible singing drove the band’s fans crazy.
 If they went relatively unnoticed by the general public, Cocteau Twins gained a huge audience on the independent scene and some famous fans like Prince and Madonna.
-Their influence on the pop scene was decisive, giving birth to different movements.
-The first comprehensive biography of the Cocteau Twins, this book has benefited from recent testimonials, including those of Robin Guthrie and Vaughan Oliver, and closely follows the evolution of a group not inclined to compromise, restive to any mode, who knew how to defeat its demons.
+Their influence on the pop scene was decisive, birthing subsequent movements.
+The first comprehensive biography of the Cocteau Twins, this book has benefited from recent testimonials, including those of Robin Guthrie and Vaughan Oliver, and closely follows the evolution of a group not inclined to compromise, resistant to fashion, and who knew how to defeat their demons.
 (Translated from French.)

 Please note this book is currently available in French only.